JalmaGit/SetupScriptsLinux/README.md

 # SetupScriptsLinux
 Linux Software Installation Script For Quicker Setup.

-The Following Main Software will be installed with this script:
+The following software will be installed with this script:

 | Software |  Version  | NOTE |
 |:-----|:--------:|------:|